AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 to be propagated.
 When the IPSEC tunnel with a VGW is up, the Controller admin should receive an email notification.

 If you log in to AWS Console and select "service VPC" in the region where the VGW is, you should see Customer Gateway and VPN Connections have been created.
 Do not delete or modify them from AWS Console.
-These resources are deleted when you Disconnect the VGW at step 8.
+These resources are deleted if you Disconnect the VGW.

 You can check if routes are properly propagated by going to Advanced Config at the navigation bar, and selecting BGP.
 Select the Transit GW, click details.